Today I bring you tips for consigning your clothes! If you’re into frugal living or you’re looking for a new side hustle, read this!

 I love to learn about side hustles and diversifying my income.
 I am a stay-at-home mom, after all!
 The need is definitely there.

 My last job before becoming a SAHM was as a consignment shop manager.

 So today I want to share my tips for consigning YOUR clothes to make a few extra bucks.
 (Or, if you’re like me, to pay for your kids’ clothes!)

 Almost every city has consignment stores.
 They are often small businesses looking for clothing, kids’ items, furniture, or electronics.

-If finances are a concern, you can see why this is a great side-hustle.
+If finances are a concern, you can see why consignment is a great side hustle.

 I used to work at a children’s consignment boutique, and I’ve learned some great tips that I’d like to share with you.
 You can make the most out of your consigning efforts by paying attention to these details.

 9 Tips For Consigning Your Clothes (For $!)

 Take a look around and get a feeling for the brands and decor in the store.